-BIOL B244 - HUMAN ANATOMY AND PHYSIOLOGY II (4).
+BIOL B244 - HUMAN ANATOMY AND PHYSIOLOGY II (4). ^

-(Pre- or Co-requisite: CHEM B109 or CHEM B102) Functional anatomy and physiology of the human body, including the cardiovascular, endocrine, excretory, reproductive, digestive and respiratory systems.
+(Pre- or Co-requisite: CHEM B109 or CHEM B102 and grade of C or better in BIOL B243) Functional anatomy and physiology of the human body, including the cardiovascular, endocrine, excretory, reproductive, digestive and respiratory systems.
 Not available for biology major credit.
 Three lecture hours and three laboratory hours per week.